airr-community/airr-standards/docs/common.md

 **CSV dialect**

 The record separator is a newline `\n` and the field separator is a tab `\t`.
 Fields or data should not be quoted.
-A header line with the AIRR-mandated column names is always required.
+A header line with the AIRR-specified column names is always required.